 What’s Not To Love About Cold Weather?
-A Lot Of Things
+According To Bruce, A Lot Of Things

 I should move to Jamaica.
 I like it warm and humid all the time.
 Most of the time we have the humidity but we don’t always have the warmth.
 That means making an adjustment on my part and I don’t like change.
 I wear gym shorts and t-shirts to work everyday.
 You should be so lucky.
 Colder weather makes this choice of wardrobe a little difficult to explain in addition to the fact that it makes me really uncomfortable to be cold.
 Let me give you my list of things not to love about the cold.

 Static Shocks- They always seem to happen during colder weather, why is it?
 I think it has something to do with our heating systems drying out the air.
 We also wear a lot of strange fabrics to keep us warm when it gets cold.
 The combination of low humidity, strange fabrics and my electric personality usually leads to some rather painful discharges.
 I should say painful discharges of electricity.
 There is nothing worse than moving in for a romantic kiss only to feel your lips recoiling in pain from a static shock kiss.
 Okay there is one thing worse and it involves accidentally bumping your nipple on a microphone.